 We may not be serious carnivores, but we surely know the difference between low quality and high quality meat – especially when it comes to food items like meatloaf, hamburgers and sausage.

 Fortunately, if you don’t need restaurant grade or heavy duty butcher grade equipment, home meat grinders are typically very reasonable in price.
-Waring Pro makes some great grinders and I personally recommend the MG855 version shown to the left.
+Waring Pro makes some great grinders and I personally recommend the MG855 version.

 You can order them easily online through sites like Amazon which have great customer service (especially if you have Prime!) and if you use the link I provided, you’ll see a nice video on how it actually works.